QuarpT/monad-liberator/README.md

 Mixing in the `MonadLiberator` trait provides the default `Cats` implicits.

 - Maximum number of monad types in the precedence order is 7 to keep compile times down.
-- Maximum number of nested monads when deep mapping is 7 to keep compile times down.
+- Maximum number of nested monad types when deep mapping is 6 to keep compile times down.
-- Maximum number of nested monads when applying DeepFlattenTraverse is unlimited!
+- Maximum number of nested monad types when applying DeepFlattenTraverse is unlimited!
-- Maximum levels in a for comprehension is unlimited!
+- Maximum levels of flatMapping in a for comprehension is unlimited!

 The library builds type class instances to sequence and flatten nested monads using the precedence rule defined implicitly.